 Drains are one of the most ignored parts of the plumbing system in any house.
 As long as we see water disappearing from the sink, none of us pay much attention to cleaning the drains regularly.
 However, there comes a time when solid residues and other waste products accumulate and block the drain to the point that not even liquids drain from the sink.

 Whenever we are faced with blocked sinks and clogged pipes, the first thought that comes to our mind is to grab a commercial drain cleaner and pour them down the strainer.
-Sadly, such products result in more harm than good due to their harsh chemical nature.
+Sadly, due to their harsh chemical nature, such products result in more harm than good.

 Does Baking Soda And Vinegar Really Work?